 The Group has identified stakeholders as those who are impacted by the Group's business and operations as well as those who have a material impact on the Group's business and operations.
 The Company engages its stakeholders through various channels to ensure that the business interests of the Group are balanced against the needs and interests of its stakeholders.
-For more information on the Company's stakeholder engagement, please refer to the Company's Sustainability Report 2019 which is to be published in May 2020.
+For more information on the Company's stakeholder engagement, please refer to the Company's Sustainability Report 2020 which has been published on 19 May 2021.